great-expectations/great_expectations/docs/tutorials/getting_started/set_up_your_first_checkpoint.rst

 .. _tutorials__getting_started__set_up_your_first_checkpoint:

-Set up your first Checkpoint
+Validate your data
 ============================

-As we said earlier, validation the core operation of Great Expectations: “Validate X data against Y Expectations.”
+As we said earlier, validation is the core operation of Great Expectations: “Validate X data against Y Expectations.”

 In normal usage, the best way to validate data is with a :ref:`Checkpoint`.
 Checkpoints bring :ref:`Batches` of data together with corresponding :ref:`Expectation Suites` for validation.
 Configuring Checkpoints simplifies deployment, by pre-specifying the "X"s and "Y"s that you want to validate at any given point in your data infrastructure.